PhamMinhHaiAu-12035071/eiga-movie-app/memory-bank/activeContext.md

 ## Next Steps
 1. Complete the onboarding feature
-2. Begin implementation of the order entry feature
+2. Expand the login feature with full authentication
-3. Set up comprehensive testing infrastructure
+3. Begin implementation of the order entry feature
-4. Implement user authentication and authorization
+4. Set up comprehensive testing infrastructure
 5. Enhance the CI/CD pipeline for automated testing and deployment

 ## Blockers and Challenges
-1. Need to finalize API specifications for order data
+1. Need to finalize API specifications for authentication and order data
 2. Determining the best approach for handling offline capabilities
 3. Ensuring consistent design across different platforms
 4. Optimizing performance for devices with limited resources